irondarrius/IronOcr.Examples/examples/results-objects/README.md

 - Single Character
 - Barcode

-All these details are meticulously captured and organized by IronOCR, enhancing the depth and usability of the OCR processed data.
+This structured data enables developers to handle and analyze scanned document content with precision, enhancing document management and automation tasks.